 Other Rogue Pages

-- Orc, for the Blood Fury racial
+- Orc, for the Blood Fury racial and stun Resistance.

-- More on Race
+- More about Race

 Stats: For all roles: Agility before everything else, Mastery and crit are the weakest stats for DPS.

 - All gear and stats are normalized in all PvP situations, so gear is far less relevant than before.

 - Main Hand Wpn DPS > Agility > Haste

 - Gem and enchant for Agility & Haste

 - More about Stats

 - Use 5 pt finishers, 6 pt with the Deeper Strategem talent.